FM-Razu/HTGR_MC_Sim/README.md

 ## Project Overview

 The study explores an innovative approach to manage the initial excess reactivity in HTGRs by incorporating minor actinides (MAs) into the fuel composition of TRISO particles.
-This repository shows the to analyze the depletion behavior of the fuel block and assess the effectiveness of this approach.
+This repository shows to analyze the depletion behavior of the fuel block and assess the effectiveness of this approach.

 ## Key Features